antao97/LGM/indoor_scene/README.md

 Our script can reproduce 72.22% mIoU for `MinkUNet34C-train-conv1-5.pth` on the validation set.

 After the attack process.
 You can use the following command to evaluate the model performance with attacked point cloud coordinates in path `<coord path>`.
 The format of `<coord path>` is `outputs/scannet/budget_<your budget>/<your exp name>/coord`

 ```
 python eval_scannet.py --data_path=<data path> --attacked_coords=<coord path>
 ```

-Also, you can add additional arguments at the end of the above two commands to control the evaluation process:
+Also, you can add additional arguments at the end of the above two commands to control the evaluation process.

 - `--exp_name <name>` Assign an experiment name.
 Default is `Logs_<date>_<time>`.
 - `--save_preds` Whether to save the class prediction results.
 Default is `False`.